jetnew/academicpages/_posts/2020-11-28-a-genetic-algorithm-tutorial.md

   - complex-systems
 ---

+The genetic algorithm is a nature-inspired algorithm based on natural selection, that the fittest individuals of a population are selected to reproduce the next generation.

 # Genetic Algorithms

 The genetic algorithm is a nature-inspired algorithm based on natural selection, that the fittest individuals of a population are selected to reproduce the next generation.

 The genetic algorithm consists of 5 processes:
 1. Initial population